grafana/thema/docs/go-quickstart.md

 ```

-Cue types are more expressive as compared to Go types, To use the rich information from CUE in GO programs, Users can use Bindings.
-Using Bindings users get access to the thema Lineage defined in `ship.cue` and can start validating their data against any of the schema.
+CUE types are more expressive than Go types.
+To use the rich information from CUE in Go programs, users can use bindings.
+Go bindings provide access to the thema Lineage defined in `ship.cue`, and validate data against schemas in the lineage.

 ## Generating Go Bindings